-For a really unusual treat, visit the Endangered Ark in Hugo where they care for 28 elephants.
-This is the second largest elephant herd of Asian elephants in North America.
-Hugo is a unique town where several circuses winter, so it is most fitting that this haven for elephants is there.
+For a really unusual treat, visit the Endangered Ark Foundation in Hugo where they care for the second largest elephant herd of Asian elephants in North America.
+Book a weekend tour to meet and greet with the elephants, or check their schedule for special events like the adorable Ele-Birthday Celebration - complete with cake - each August.
+Hugo is a unique town where several circuses winter, so it is a fitting location for this elephant haven.

-Some of the other great wildlife parks that Oklahoma has to offer are wildlife refuges, which provide many opportunities to observe native wildlife on their own turf.
-Nine Oklahoma refuges are part of the larger system of the National Wildlife Refuge.
-Each one is unique, but all of them offer a fantastic atmosphere to take photos and observe nature.
+Oklahoma is home to nine national wildlife refuges, which provide many opportunities to observe native wildlife on their own turf.
+Large or small, each refuge is unique and they all offer a fantastic atmosphere to take photos and observe nature.